makkenned/topic-tagger/README.md

-# topic-tagger
-topic tagger
+Topic tagger

-# Instructions to configure a node.
+Instructions to configure a node.
 Whenever a password it's required, use 13241234.

 ```
 yum install -y git